jbj-ph/COLL199sp18/README.md

 ## Academic Accommodations:

-If you need, or suspect that you need, an academic accommodation on the basis of a disability, please contact Lori Clapis in Student Accessibility Services at either lori.clapis@trincoll.edu or 860.297.4025 (or just stop downstairs!).
+If you need, or suspect that you need, an academic accommodation on the basis of a disability, please contact Lori Clapis in Student Accessibility Services at either lori.clapis@trincoll.edu or 860.297.4025 (or just stop around the corner!).

 ## Particulars:
 1. Participation, in-class and online: 10%